DMXMax/mythic-cli/README.md

 ./mythic-cli shell
 ```

-This will give you a command prompt where you can enter various commands.
+This opens a command prompt with line editing and command history.
+Tips:
+- Up/Down arrows navigate history (persisted at `~/.mythic-cli_history`).
+- Press Ctrl-C or Ctrl-D to exit; or type `quit`.

 ### Basic Commands